Coactive TVUser-centered

-Convergence
+Internet-TV Convergence

 Today and Tomorrow

-CoTV (Coactive TV) includes a variety of advanced
+CoTV (Coactive TV) is a rich architectural

-interactive Web services that are synchronized with TV viewing.
+services with TV viewing.
 Such

-services provide "enhancements" to the video, including related content,
+second-screen "enhancements" to the video,

 multiple screens.